- Graduate Student Guide

 - Application/processing fee (non-refundable) of $75 for domestic applicants or $100 for international applicants

-- Two official transcripts/academic records from each institution attended
+- One official transcript/academic record from each institution attended

 - Official test scores submitted from the testing agency directly to the Graduate Admissions office